 Canadians are often shocked to learn that it is still legal in our country to use animals to test cosmetics, household products, pesticides, drugs and other substances.
-Canada lags behind other nations such as the EU, India, Israel, Norway, Iceland, Switzerland, Mexico, Australia, Colombia, Guatemala, New Zealand, South Korea, Taiwan, and Turkey, which have taken action to protect animals from cosmetic testing.
+It’s 2023 – let’s ban animal testing for good!

-The BC SPCA is hopeful a new bill will be introduced given the 2021 Mandate Letter to the federal Minister of Health to “introduce legislation to end testing on animals.”
-A new bill could address changes to both the Canadian Environmental Protection Act to end testing of toxic chemicals on animals for consumer safety and end cosmetic testing through amendments to the Food and Drugs Act.
+The BC SPCA was pleased to see that the 2021 Mandate Letter to the federal Minister of Health included a statement to “introduce legislation to end testing on animals.”
+This means we could see changes in 2023 to amend both the Canadian Environmental Protection Act Bill S-5 to end testing of toxic chemicals on animals for consumer safety, and end cosmetic testing through amendments to the Food and Drugs Act.